 5. The driving force.

-What you need to be clear on is how you intend to use your interactive panel, what classroom software you need to be working with and what PC, laptop or integrated blade style PC you will need to guarantee you that performance.
-Alongside this consideration, you also need to select an interactive panel which offers you adequate input and output connections.
+What you need to be clear on is how you intend to use your interactive panel, what classroom software you need to be working with, and what PC, laptop, or integrated blade-style PC you will need to guarantee that performance.
+Alongside this consideration, you also need to select an interactive panel that offers you adequate input and output connections.

-All interactive screens which boast integrated Android or Windows players should come with an Ethernet network interface (LAN- RJ45 Connection) or with embedded Wi-Fi capability.
+All interactive screens that boast integrated Android or Windows players should come with an Ethernet network interface (LAN- RJ45 Connection) or with embedded Wi-Fi capability.

 7. The Sound

-Interactive whiteboard is equipped with software.
+The interactive whiteboard is equipped with software.
 It can be called a software interactive whiteboard.
-Software for the IWB’s are designed for delivering different teaching – learning experiences.
-Software supporting touch and stylus pen are used for interactive discussions within the group, forming a digital narrative, lessons for specific topics of different subjects, real-time lessons and presentations.
+Software for the IWB is designed to deliver different teaching-learning experiences.
+Software supporting touch and stylus pen is used for interactive discussions within the group, forming a digital narrative, lessons for specific topics of different subjects, real-time lessons, and presentations.
 The interactive whiteboard can provide enough variety to accommodate the different learning styles of the pupils in the class.

 9. Multi-student Participation

 If you’re looking to facilitate more collaboration and interaction between students in your classroom, you’ll want to look into purchasing an interactive whiteboard that allows multiple students to interact with the projected media.
 Multi-student participation allows for group work and presentations, broadening lesson plans and increasing student engagement.

 Here are some other articles that we think might interest you: